There is no Universal Alignment in Yoga

 Universal Principles of Alignment

-Although there was plenty of unique phrasing to this style of yoga, the concept of one size fits all alignment and/or cues is far from rare in the yoga world.
+Although there was plenty of unique phrasing to this style of yoga, the concept of one size fits all alignment and/or cues is not rare in the yoga world.
 (And I get the desire for this — I often notice my yoga mentees want clear, universal answers).

 As a student, sometimes these “universal cues” didn’t translate to my body.

-I happened to notice neck discomfort and capillary breakage in my face after long holds in headstand (from another yoga style), and a stiffness that could be present when I stood up after a class full of “hip openers”.
+I happened to notice neck discomfort and capillary breakage in my face after long holds in headstand (encouraged in another yoga style).
+I noticed stiffness that could be present when I stood up after a class full of “hip openers”.
 Maintaining a “heart open” posture didn’t feel awesome in my low back after a while.

 Intellectually I recognized how the cue “shins in” was anatomically impossible (no muscles exist that contract to bring your shin bones – tibia – closer to one another).

-There were lots of generalizations transmitted to me in yoga classes about how the body “should” appear on the mat and off, with limited acknowledgement of the distinction between literal and metaphorical “openness”.
+There were many generalizations transmitted to me in asana classes about how the body “should” appear on the mat and off.
+There was limited acknowledgement of the distinction between literal and metaphorical “openness”.

 What it feels like on the inside

-Many times in yoga I felt lithe, moldable and capable.
+Many times in yoga asana classes I felt lithe, moldable and capable.

 Other times, I felt broken.
 I wondered if I was too analytical, if there was something disconnected between my heart and my flesh, that I just wasn’t getting the inner spirals might be symbolic.
 After all, some say “practice and all is coming”.

-I looked around the room to seemingly blissed out yoga devotees that didn’t question the cues or the universal concept, and wondered why they didn’t seem to work for me.
+I looked around the room to seemingly blissed out yoga devotees that didn’t question the cues or the concept of universal alignment, and wondered why they didn’t seem to work for me.
+(You never know what is happening in someone’s head, though).

-I was also partly (thankfully was born with a healthy dose of skepticism) under the spell of a yoga style that made extraordinary promises to students, and propelled, uplifted and created beautiful, poetic and highly successful teachers.
+I was also partly (thankfully was born with a healthy dose of skepticism) under the spell of a yoga style that made extraordinary promises to students.
+It had propelled, uplifted and created beautiful, poetic and highly successful teachers that I wanted to emulate.

 “The problem must be me” – an actual thought that sometimes floated through my head.
 This from a human with a body that — by all external measures — was extraordinarily capable.